 Primitive Fishing, Hunting, Trapping

 Like water procurement, there is a ton of information on hunting, fishing, and trapping in a variety of survival situations.
-I encourage you to copy and print the following articles on setting snares, making a bow and arrow in the wilderness, building fish traps, and food preparation of fish and game.
+I encourage you to copy and print the following articles on setting snares, making a bow and arrow in the wilderness (if you’d rather buy a bow, here’s our list of the best survival bows on the market), building fish traps, and food preparation of fish and game.

 Don’t Just Read About Fishing, Hunting, And Trapping – Practice

 The first step to learning how to fish (in the modern age), is to read a field guide or two on fishing.
 The same goes for hunting and trapping.
 Take some notes, and re-read these notes from time to time.
 You’ll learn several points about where, when, and how to find several types of fish and game animals, including wild game-birds, as well as small mammals and even reptiles like snakes and lizards.

 If possible, spend some money and buy yourself some time in the outdoors with a local hunting guide, as well as a local fishing guide.
 If you don’t have the time or means to spend time in the field with a guide, at the least have your guide teach you everything he (or she) knows about hunting / fishing in the region you live in.